miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 way of using it, completely inappropriate for scalable enterprise apps.
 To them I say I'm making an Electron-like single-user web app that's run locally and fully portable between Mac and Windows using Nix Flakes.
 So to these pedantic nattering nabobs of Conway's Law, I say their concerns are not my concerns.
-This is Python named after Monty Python after all, so now go away or I shall taunt you a second time.
+Python is named after the irreverent British comedy troupe Monty Python after all... *so now go away or I shall taunt you a second time.*

 ### Key Framework Features